inria-larsen/icubLearningTrajectories/README.md

 To launch this program that learn trajectories from the geomagic touch.
 You can use the world "worldPROMPS.sdf" to have some goal to achieve with the robot left arm.
 Open the code of this function to have more information about how to launch it.

 1. It requires to have installed the geomagic touch driver and  to have done all its setup (see pre-installation).
 Then, you have to launch:
-2. 0st terminal:
-yarpserver
+2. launch yarpserver
-3. 1st terminal:
+3. launch yarprun --server /icub01
-yarprobotinterface --context geomagic --config geomagic.xml
+4. launch yarprobotinterface --context geomagic --config geomagic.xml (in a terminal where you have added the geomagic environement and you have done the geomagic calibration, as explained here https://github.com/inria-larsen/icub-manual/wiki/Installation-with-the-Geomagic-Touch)
-4. 2nd terminal:
-yarpmanager
+5. launch yarpmanager
-5. Open the xml file (in folder /App) and launch one by one the applications: gazebo wholeBodyDynamicsTree iKinCartesianSolver simCartesianControl recordTrajectoriesWithGeomagic
+6. Open the xml file (in folder /App) and launch one by one the applications: gazebo wholeBodyDynamicsTree iKinCartesianSolver simCartesianControl recordTrajectoriesWithGeomagic
-9. Connect from this same xml file the port: yarp connect /wholeBodyDynamicsTree/left_arm/cartesianEndEffectorWrench:o /record/read
+7. Connect from this same xml file the port: yarp connect /wholeBodyDynamicsTree/left_arm/cartesianEndEffectorWrench:o /record/read

 Now you can use the launched program: